-In this course students learn the essential operating systems competencies for an entry-level PC service technician.
-It includes objectives in the following five domains, a)Windows operating system, b) Other operating systems and technologies c) Security, d)Software troubleshooting, e)Operational procedures.
-English/Language Arts, Mathematics, and Science are reinforced.
+This course is the second in a two-course series that introduces the skills required for entry-level PC technicians.
+It includes objectives in the following five domains, a) Windows operating system, b) Other operating systems and technologies c) Security, d) Software troubleshooting, e) Operational procedures.
+English language arts, mathematics, and science are reinforced.

-II115X0A ★ CISCO NETWORKING ENGINEERING TECHNOLOGY I (Inherently Honors)
+II115X0A CISCO NETWORKING ENGINEERING TECHNOLOGY I (Inherently Honors)